You can access cash through your American Express credit card, but it’s a costly option. Here’s what you should know before you do.

 How to get a cash advance with American Express

 An American Express cash advance allows you to request a cash advance with your credit card.
 Unlike other credit card issuers, Amex doesn’t offer that many ways to get a cash advance – you can only withdraw cash from a participating ATM.

 To do that, you’re going to need a PIN.
 Some cardmembers can view and change their PIN in their online account in the Card Management section.
 If you don’t see the option in your online account, you can request a PIN by calling Amex at 1-800-227-4669.

 American Express cash advance limit

 American Express cards don’t have a set credit limit like other credit cards, but it doesn’t mean you can get any amount of cash with a cash advance.
 In fact, the cash advance limit is usually a bit lower than your credit limit.

 For instance, here are the cash advance limits on some popular Amex credit cards:

 - American Express® Gold Card – $6,000

 - The Platinum Card® from American Express – $8,000

-A cash advance can be a helpful option when you’re in an urgent need of cash and credit cards aren’t accepted.
+A cash advance can be a helpful option when you have an urgent need for cash and credit cards aren’t accepted.
 If you have an Amex credit card, you can get a cash advance from a participating ATM using your PIN.
-But think twice before you do so: A cash advance can quickly turn into extremely expensive debt if you don’t pay it off quickly.
+But think twice before you do so – a cash advance can quickly turn into extremely expensive debt if you don’t pay it off quickly.